Let's get started!

 The following descriptions provide guidance to configuring and completing these settings.
 Some of these features offer design options to customize scorecards to your business needs.

-- Reference label: This descriptor shows up on evaluation dashboards for analysts, team leaders, and agents.
+Reference label: This descriptor shows up on evaluation dashboards for analysts, team leaders, and agents.
 It defines the field for the interaction reference number being evaluated such as 'ticket ID' versus 'sales call ID'.
+Option to check as optional or required.

-- Add Custom fields: Provides the option of adding fields to the Settings Header or to sections within the scorecard.
+Add Custom fields: Provides the option of adding fields to the Settings Header or to sections within the scorecard.
 These fields will show up on the evaluations viewed by team leaders and agents.
 Custom fields information is captured and kept separate from the responses to questions that affect scores.
 You have several options for types of data for custom fields.
+Option to check as optional or required.
 And data is exportable to an excel file.
 See the last section of this document for more details.

 Adding Questions and Scoring Factors